Shaun Wick Rushes for 102 Yards on 16 Carries

 2012: Williams stepped up as the starting place-kicker for the Cowboys in 2012.
 He went 35-for-37 on extra-point attempts, and hit 7-of-12 field-goal attempts.
 He was the team's leading scorer with 56 points for the season.
 Williams went a perfect 3-for-3 on field goals versus Toledo, and hit all his attempts versus Texas and Air Force.
 He earned his first letter.
 Williams was named to the Academic All-Mountain West team for keeping a 3.57 GPA in engineering.

 2011: Williams appeared in two games for the Pokes, going 5-for-5 on PATs versus Weber State and 1-for-1 at Utah State.

 High School: Williams was a 12-time letterwinner in four sports at Nederland High School.
 As a senior on the football field, he earned All-State, All-Conference and All-Region honors under coach Aaron Jones.
 He connected on 11-of-12 extra points and 5-of-8 field goals, while averaging 59.4 yards on kickoffs.
 During his junior campaign he hit 16-of-18 extra points and 3-of-4 field goals and averaged 58.3 yards per kickoff.
 Williams made 13-of-18 extra points as a sophomore.
 He made a career long 55-yard field goal and also handled punting duties his final two years of high school.
 Williams also competed in nordic skiing, soccer and track and field, while earning multiple academic honors in the classroom.
 He was named to the Colorado Academic All-State First Team four times and was a member of the National Honor Society.

 Personal: Born on Aug.
 27, 1992, he is the son of Susan and Steven Williams and has one sister.
 He was also recruited by Colorado and Cal Poly.
-He is majoring in architectural engineering.
+He is pursuing a degree in architectural engineering at UW.